Back to All Events

 Description

 Join us for a morning spent in community—crafting, learning from each other and sharing creativity.
 Led by Winston “Tony” Antoine, Outdoor Educator and Registered Maine Guide.
 Art supplies and nature artifacts provided.
 Feel welcome to bring your own project and supplies.
+Specific location details will be shared with registered participants.

 Cost: No-cost; Grant-funded | Mobility Level: 1 - seated, indoors, bathroom access